 What is the biggest challenge for international teachers teaching Chinese students?

 The biggest challenge for international teachers here in China is to combine all of the best qualities that typify Chinese students with the best of the educational systems the teachers themselves come from.
-They need to work hard to achieve a balance between academic learning and personal growth and development.
-At the same, teachers have to constantly seek ways in which to engage students and help them thrive in a very different learning environment.
+They need to work hard to achieve a balance between academic learning, and personal growth and development.
+At the same time, teachers have to constantly seek ways in which to engage students and help them thrive in a very different learning environment.
 Lastly, they also need to be extremely good at their subject because often students are very knowledgeable and demand similar levels of knowledge from teachers.

 What about English ability among Chinese students?

 The requirement to learn entirely in English in our centers is often a challenge for students, even the most gifted.
 Therefore, Dipont teachers and centers spend a lot of time consolidating students’ abilities in this area.
-They also ensures that students learn the theory underpinning the various concepts under review.
+This also ensures that students learn the theory underpinning the various concepts under review.